-If your child always leaves studying to the last minute, getting an in-home tutor might help them learn better executive skills.
+If your child always leaves studying to the last minute, getting an in-home and online tutor might help them learn better executive skills.
 When a student learns organization, time management and task initiation, they are more likely to plan out their studying properly as well as motivate themselves to do the work.

 Tutors have the ability to go back and find any gaps in your child’s knowledge, help with exam preparation and build-up their confidence in an effort to reduce stress and improve exam performance.